 And, of course, some things are greater than others.
 Some things you won’t be able to just accept and let flow past you.
 That’s okay.
 That’s just part of being human.

 Want to be able to accept what is and move on from it?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: